AliSafari-IT/asafarim-navlinks/Readme.md

-Sure, here’s a comprehensive `README.md` for your `asafarim-navlinks` package:

 # React component asafarim-navlinks

 `asafarim-navlinks` is a simple React component for rendering navigation link items.
 It takes an array of link objects and returns a rendered navigation menu.